HOME | My Story | Diagnosis | Treatment | Conclusion | About |

 Rottweiler Redwood's Krest's Basra

-View from the back.
-The wrist is bending sideways instead of bending parallel to the midline or direction of the walk.
+bending sideways instead of bending parallel to the midline or direction

+The paw is also twisting during the movement.
+With a healthy dog the paw should not make much of a twist while in the air.
 This sideways movement of the wrist, which has to make longer movement to the side and back, is a cause of many problems in walking and running.
-Many times the dog will trip or loose his balance, because the paw wasn't able to complete a clean repositioning of the paw correctly on the ground.
+Many times the dog will trip or loose his balance, because the paw wasn't able to complete a clean repositioning of the paw correctly on the ground. |

 Rottweiler Redwood's Krest's Basra

-View from the back.
-One more example of the wrist pulling and bending sideways in walking and running.
+of the wrist pulling and bending sideways in walking and running.

-The paw should not twist in a healthy dog.
+The paw should not twist in a healthy dog. |

 Slow Motion Walking

-Redwood's Krest's AKC# WS41855004
+Rottweiler with Elbow Dysplasia.
+Redwood's Krest's AKC# WS41855004 |

-HOME Contact: [email protected]
+HOME | Contact: [email protected] |